bkryza/decorest/README.rst

             """List all sub-breeds"""

-This decorator can be applied to both methods and classes, however when applied to a class the handler will be called for method which receives the provided status code.
+This decorator can be applied to both methods and classes, however when applied to a class the handler will be called for the method which receives the provided status code.

-The first argument of this decorator must be an integer.
-On Python 3 it also possible to pass :py:`...` (i.e. Ellipsis) object, which is equivalent to :py:`HttpStatus.ANY`.
+The first argument of this decorator must be an :py:`int`.
+It is also possible to pass :py:`...` (i.e. Ellipsis) object, which is equivalent to :py:`HttpStatus.ANY`.
 Any other value passed for this argument will raise :py:`TypeError`.